Easy Guide to Opening a Swimming Pool for the Season

 Does a filtration system need to run for 24 hours a day?

-Although you can run pool filtration systems 24 hours a day to keep the water clean and free from bacteria that is not necessary.
+Although you can run pool filtration systems 24 hours a day to keep the water clean and free from bacteria, that is unnecessary.
 You would use much more electricity that way and your pool pump will need replacing more frequently too.

 You should run the pool filter system long enough each day to filter the entire volume of water once, which often means running the circulation system for between 6 and 8 hours.